haverab/Note-Taker/README.md

   Clone from GitHub

   ## Usage
-  Go to this [link](https://steady-jingo-note-taker.herokuapp.com/) and hit the "Get Started" button.
-You will be directed to a page with an example note in front of you.
+  Click the "Get Started" button.
 To create a new note, click the pencil icon at the top right hand corner, enter a title, and begin taking notes.
 To save click the save button that populates once a title and text have been entered.
-Enjoy!

   ## License
   [MIT License](https://choosealicense.com/licenses/mit/)